Wastewater Outfall Relocation Project

 The new pipe will be east of the current outfall, terminate in deeper waters farther from the shoreline, and be able to convey larger effluent volumes.
 The new pipeline will be placed under existing roadways within City right of way.
 The main purpose of this project is to replace the existing damaged WWTP sewer outfall and relocate it to an area with greater access for future maintenance.

-- NWP 7 Outfall Structures and Associated Intake Structures (USACE) Pending
+- NWP 7 Outfall Structures and Associated Intake Structures (USACE) Issued 6/5/23

-- Section 106 Consultation (SHPO and the local Tribes) Pending
+- Section 106 Consultation (SHPO and the local Tribes) Memorandum of Agreement executed

 - Aquatic Use Authorization (DNR) Pending